 - From DM of the Rings: "Uh.
 Guys?"

 - Catena Manor has a beach-visit storyline.
 It ends with one character harmlessly but solidly trapped under exercise equipment...and completely forgotten by the others.

-- Narbonic has another example of someone being forgotten: Seth, a gamer who gets sucked into hell during one storyline and at the end of the arc is trying and failing to find someone who'll get him out.
-Much later, he shows up again in Badass fashion, having put his gaming skills to good use and fought his way out.
+- Another example of someone being forgotten: Seth, a gamer who gets sucked into hell during one storyline and at the end of the arc is trying and failing to find someone who'll get him out.
+Much later, he shows up again in asskicking fashion, having put his gaming skills to good use and fought his way out.

 - In Rhapsodies this happens to Kevin once or twice.